tz70s/blog/content/drafts/hacking-oss-compiler.md

 PureScript is a language transpiled into Javascript for web frontend (almost) programming.
-The syntax is similar to Haskell as well as the powerful type system, including typeclasses, higher kinded types, higher rank polymorphism, and row polymorphism and extensible records, etc.
+The syntax is similar to Haskell as well as the powerful type system, including type classes, higher kinded types, higher rank polymorphism, and row polymorphism and extensible records, etc.
 At the first glance, it wires up rich features here, however, the purescript compiler is well engineered and relative **small**!